pinot-contrib/pinot-docs/basics/data-import/segment-upload.md

 This push mechanism requires the segment tar file stored on a deep store with a globally accessible segment tar URI.

-URI push is light-weight on the client-side, and the controller side requires equivalent work as the tar push.
+URI push is lightweight on the client-side, and the controller side requires equivalent work as the tar push.

-The push job will POST this segment tar URI to the Pinot controller.
+The push job posts this segment tar URI to the Pinot controller.

-The Pinot controller will save the segment into the controller segment directory (Local or any PinotFS), then extract segment metadata, and add the segment to the table.
+The Pinot controller saves the segment into the controller segment directory (local or any PinotFS), then extracts segment metadata, and adds the segment to the table.

 Upload segment files to your Pinot server using the `JobSpec` you create and the Pinot Admin script as follows: